Sindri-Labs/sindri-js/README.md

 #### [Quickstart](https://sindri-labs.github.io/docs/getting-started/cli/) | [Reference Docs](https://sindri-labs.github.io/docs/reference/cli/) | [Development](#development)

-> Sindri is a platform that makes compiling Zero-Knowledge Proof circuits in any framework and generating proofs with full GPU acceleration as easy and scalable as AWS Lambda.
+> Sindri is a platform that makes compiling Zero-Knowledge Proof circuits in any framework and generating proofs with full GPU acceleration as easy and scalable as serverless platforms like AWS Lambda.
 > The CLI tool offers an easy and intuitive interface for circuit development and deployment that will feel very familiar to anyone who has used Docker, Git, Heroku, or NPM.

 For more information about the Sindri platform, please check out [sindri.app](https://sindri.app/).